Boomtown Fair Tackle travel emissions via car passes

 The team at Boomtown have a strong commitment to running the event sustainably.
 In 2016 they took the Festival Vision:2025 pledge to act on climate change, alongside 75 other UK festivals, pledging to cut the CO2 footprint of the event by 50% by 2025 and targeting areas such as fuel use, waste, food and transport.
 With audience travel accounting for up to 80% of the average festival’s carbon footprint, it is clearly a key area to focus on.

 Boomtown’s recognition of the need to tackle audience travel led them to collaborate with the teams behind Kendal Calling, Bluedot, Shambala and Secret Garden Festival to set up ecolibrium in 2015.
-The charity works with festivals and their audiences, suppliers and artists to calculate the CO2 emissions from travel to events, reduce it where possible and balance unavoidable emissions with investment in projects that create renewable energy.
+The charity works with festivals and their audiences, suppliers and artists to calculate the CO2 emissions from travel to events, reduce it where possible and balance unavoidable emissions with investment in environmental restoration projects.

 Find out more about Boomtown’ environmental mission here.